Del Vento Law Protects New Jersey Workers When It Counts

 After applying for workers’ compensation, there’s typically a waiting period of seven days after the day you are unable to return to work due to your injury or illness before you can start receiving temporary disability benefits, but benefits are retroactive to the first day.

-Finally, Call An Workers’ Compensation Attorney
+Finally, Call A Workers’ Compensation Attorney

 Workers’ compensation can cover lost wages, medical bills and more, but insurance companies are notorious for denying them or underpaying.
 Our firm’s roots go back over 50 years; we can help.
 For a free appointment, send us an email.